stupied4ever/git-hooks/README.md

  - Prevent commit with debugger
  - Prevent trailing whitespace

+### Warning about `Rubocop` pre-commit `use_stash` option:

+This feature is yet experimental.
+Be aware that in some odd circumstances you may encounter merge conflicts when applying the stash.

 ### Ensure hooks existence

 To ensure that hooks exists on `.git/hooks`, include on your application